scubamount/scubamount.github.io/README.md

 ***

-### IMPORT CUSTOM PROFILE
+# Installation continued...

 __After__ importing the module, you can import the custom SALK powershell profile by entering the code
 ```powershell
 a
 ```

+***

 # That's it.
 You're all ready to use SALK-Utils.

 ***

-If you so desire, you can automatically import my custom Modules as well as custom public Profile
+### If you so desire, you can automatically import my custom Modules as well as custom public Profile

-***

 To create a new profile, see below